 When pumpkin spice lattes pop up on café menus, you know what that means: it’s time to plan your fall garden!
 And what’s the most popular plant for autumn gardens?
-Mums, of course!
+Perennial mums, of course!
 With their cheerful flowers in shades of yellow, red, orange, rust, white, purple, and pink, they’re a natural companion to scarecrows, pumpkins, and hay bales for a quick change in seasonal outdoor decor.

 Why Plant Perennial Mums?

 However, most mums only offer short-lived interest in the garden, becoming a quick addition to the compost pile as soon as the first frost arrives.
 These annual mums add color to the garden for a month or so but succumb quickly to freezing temperatures.
 If you plan to plant mums in your garden beds for a pretty autumn show, that’s a lot of effort and expense for a short-lived reward.

 Instead, step up your fall floral game and add perennial mums to your garden design plans!
 With a wide range of colors and sizes available, perennial mums make both economic and aesthetic sense as the perfect addition to autumn gardens.
 Why not invest your time and money in long-lasting fabulous fall flowers instead of temporary, short-lived annual mums?

 With 17 varieties in our Igloo Series of perennial mums, you’ll find the perfect addition for your garden beds, borders, or containers.
 Whether you’d like a traditional orange-rust colored display, like ‘Firedance Igloo’, a cheerful daisy flower, such as ‘Icicle Igloo’, or a bright burst of pink perfection with ‘Fireworks Igloo’, our Dendranthema Igloo Series offers perennial mums for every taste.